christyguajardo/azure-network-protocols/README.md

 </p>
 <p>
 Complete all of the required fields, which are designated with an asterik.
 This only includes the first screen under the basic tab.
+Continue to click through the tabs then create on the last tab.
+Virtual Machine should be validated and deployed.
 </p>
 <br />